tensorflow/minigo/README.md

 Getting Started
 ===============

+This assumes you're using

+- virtualenv
+- virtualenvwrapper
+- Python 3.6+

-This assumes you're using virtualenv, virtualenvwrapper, and Python3.5+.
-The [hitchhiker's guide to python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) has a good intro on both of these.
+[hitchhiker's guide to
+python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) has a good intro on both of these.
 The instructions after this point haven't been tested